University Lecturer in Energy, Transport and Urban Infrastructure

 - Tutor for Graduates at Fitzwilliam College

-Jonathan Cullen is a University Lecturer in Energy, Transport and Urban Infrastructure at the University of Cambridge and a Fellow of Fitzwilliam College.
-Jonathan graduated with a first class degree in Chemical and Process Engineering from the University of Canterbury (NZ), and after 5 years working in industry and 5 years development work in Peru, moved to Cambridge for the MPhil in Engineering for Sustainable Development.
-He then completed a PhD with the title Engineering fundamentals of energy efficiency before taking up the role of Research Associate on the WellMet2050 project: a 5-year, 8-person research programme exploring all options to reduce carbon dioxide emissions from the production of steel and aluminium goods.
+Jonathan is the University Lecturer in Energy, Transport and Urban Infrastructure at the University of Cambridge and a Fellow of Fitzwilliam College.
+He studied Chemical and Process Engineering at the Univerisity of Canterbury, New Zealand.
+After 10 years working in industry and in development work in Peru, he moved to Cambridge for the MPhil in Engineering for Sustainable Development, then completed a PhD on the Engineering Fundamentals of Energy Efficiency, before taking up roles of Research Associate and then University Lecturer.